apache/druid-website-src/druid-powered.md

 - At Alibaba Cloud, [Druid](https://www.alibabacloud.com/help/doc-detail/72987.htm) powers its [E-MapReduce](https://www.alibabacloud.com/help/doc-detail/201882.htm) cloud service, which is a big data platform based on open source engines such as Hadoop.

 - At its Local Services Business Unit, Druid is responsible for realtime application performance monitoring and alerting.
-A public blog is shared [here](https://druid.org.cn/?p=91).
+More details can be found in [this blog](https://druid.org.cn/?p=91) (Chinese).

 ## Allegro